mmu-webdesign/l4-WPD-web-term-2/rwd-week-2.md

 - Check `layout.css` is working by adding the line: `* { border:1px solid red; }`
 - Everything should get a red border.
 Yes?
 Then you can delete this line.

+### Working *mobile first*
 Keep your browser window small (mobile size - no more than half) - don't develop your site with your browser set to fill the screen - we are developing *mobile first*.

 ## Task 2 - Adding your content

-Add your content (created over the last week) to the HTML file in the About and Work sections.
-Tag up your content, remembering to use headings, paragraphs, links, and lists as appropriate.
-Note that we are not adding your original images yet.
+**Add your content** (created over the last week) to the HTML file in the About and Work sections.

+**Tag up your content**, remembering to use headings, paragraphs, links, and lists as appropriate.

 - **About me** – engaging text to attract and inform the user.
-Mindful of Search Engine Optimisation (SEO), using relevant keywords and such.
-Tell the reader something about yourself.
-150 words maximum.
-You may want to include links to your social media feeds in this section if you have them.
+150 words maximum plus relevant links.
-- **Work experience** – details of your current and previous work experience.
-Include relevant links and media.
-200 words maximum. **NOTE** - If you have no work experience change this section to **Interests** in relation to your course.
+- **Work experience** – details of your current and previous work experience or change this section to **Interests** in relation to your course.
+200 words maximum.

 ## Before you go further

 - [Validate your HTML additions](https://validator.w3.org/#validate_by_upload).
 Fix any problems.

-## Your images

-- Take or create three original images to illustrate things important to you.
-- Usually these are photographs (jpeg format).
-- If they are illustrations either gif, svg or png formats may be more relevant.
-- If they can all be the same orientation (landscape or portrait) it does make things simpler, but is not essential.
-- **You will require a 4th original image for your 'big banner', often known as the 'hero' image**.
-This is going to be used at a much larger size.
-It needs to be high quality.
-It should be landscape.
-- If you are struggling to create a high quality hero image (you really should try) - you can download and use [a free hero image from Unsplash](https://unsplash.com/search/photos/hero-image).
-- Remember to keep the full size original image.

-**NOTE:** We are not using your images yet - we have inserted the code for dummy images - you will replace these with your own, optimized images next week.

 ## Making your CSS 'sensible'